falconer24/name_check/Readme.md

 Simple spell check on Indian names.
-Can be used to sanitise database entries.
+Useful for sanitising database entries.

 To use:
     >> python3.6 test.py input/all_names.csv